scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[10:10]** And David receiveth knowledge concerning the same three doctrines, and saith in like manner, Blessed is the man who hath not walked in the counsel of the ungodly, even as the fish walk in darkness into the depths of the sea, and hath not stood in the way of sinners, even as they who pretend to fear the Lord sin as doth the swine, and hath not sat in the seat of the destroyers, even as the birds that sit for prey.
 Ye have also in the end a commandment concerning food;

 **[10:11]** but Moses said, Eat ye everything that is cloven-footed and that cheweth the cud.
 What meaneth he?
 He that taketh food knoweth him that feedeth him, and, resting upon him, seemeth to be glad.
 He therefore saith well, having regard to the commandment.
 What then meaneth he?
-Cleave ye unto them that fear the Lord, who walk in his commandments, which they have received in their hearts; unto them that speak of the ordinances of the Lord, and observe them, unto them who know that the practice of them is a work of gladness, and who meditate on the word of the Lord.
+Cleave ye unto them that fear the Lord, who walk in his commandments, which they have received in their hearts; unto them that speak of the ordinances of the Lord, and observe them, unto them who know that the practice of them is a work of gladness, and who ruminate on the word of the Lord.
 But what meaneth that which cleaveth the hoof?
 It meaneth that the just walketh even in this world, and expecteth the holy life.
-Behold how well Moses hath made these laws;
+See how well Moses hath laid doen the law ;

 **[10:12]** but how was it possible for them to perceive or understand these things?
 But we, having rightly understood the commandments, speak them even as the Lord hath willed.
 On this account hath he circumcised our ears and hearts, that we should understand these things.